OpenNews is an app that provides opposing news sources to help users better understand and empathize with those who have opposing views.

 I created the following wireframes to make my ideas more concrete, and to make sure that the information architecture made sense.

+I tested these initial designs with 22 users, asking them to complete a variety of tasks related to content discovery.
 During usability testing, I observed the following issues.
 Then I revised the wireframes based on user feedback.

 ISSUE 1: TOPIC TAB TOO BINARY

 When asked to navigate to a left-leaning article, users were often confused.
 Many asked if I wanted an article that was more “moderate” or “radical.”
 From this, I realized that having articles classified as only “conservative” or “liberal” was too binary.

 This prompted me to do more user research on political typologies.
 From this research, I found the Pew Research Center's political typology classifications, which define the American public into more nuanced political typologies.

 In order to address this issue, I replaced the swiping left and right for a sliding toggle bar instead.
 That way, the user can more accurately define the level at which an article is leaning left or right.
 In addition, this solution gives room for moderate and more bipartisan articles to live within the app.

 This toggle's design also made its way into the rating scale of the articles.
 Originally, the user could only indicate if they strongly agreed or disagreed with an article.

 Issue 2: No Consensus on Home Screen Content

 There was no consensus on what content should be displayed on the home screen.
 It was difficult to ensure that there was mirroring content on both sides.
 Additionally, some interviewees who associated as conservative commented about the placement of the summaries.
 It would be difficult to put one summary over the other while keeping the application unbiased.

 Solution: Remove daily digest